 Weighing up a fixed loan rate?
 You should first take into consideration extra repayment limitations, costly break fees and no access to an offset account.
 Featured here: Clovelly, Woodlea Estate, Aintree.

-For advice on your particular circumstances or help getting a home loan, head to Loan Studio, industry leading mortgage brokers.
+For advice on your particular circumstances or help getting a home loan, speak to one of our in-house construction finance specialists.
 Ready to buy and want to choose the house and land package that’s right for you?
-Call Carlisle on 1300 978 051.
+Call Carlisle on 1300 520 914.